What Is an Affidavit? A Complete Guide to Sworn Statements

 The Anatomy of an Affidavit: Key Components Explained

-The Introduction and Caption.
+The Caption and Introduction

 The Body: Stating the Facts

-The Statement of Truth and Signature.
+The Statement of Truth and Signature

-The Jurat: Official Notary Recognition
+The Jurat: Official Notary Certification

 Common Types and Uses of Affidavits